There are four ball and socket joints in your body. All of which are designed to have 360 degrees of motion.

 If none of that wets your whistle, then at the very least, do it for your knees!
 If your hips, which are prime movers, don’t have all the range of motion that their supposed to, you’ll be pulling compensation maneuvers like that pilot, and who is going to receive more of that blow?
 Your knees.

-So if you want to help keep your knees around for the long term, make sure your rudders are doing their job!
+So if you want to help keep your knees around for the long term, work on loosening your hips.

 (In other words... keep yo hips flexible fo' life!)